Glossy paints dry to a hard, nonporous surface, making it almost impossible for new paint to adhere effectively.

 Consider pulling colors from a favorite fabric or a rug.
 Or use a painting as inspiration for an entire room.
 Some perennially popular color combinations are classic: blue and white, blue and yellow, or red-white-and-blue, for instance.
 Paint manufacturers have helped make your choices easier with brochures showing shades that go together.
 Some even offer sample-size containers or stick-on color patches so you can test a color on your walls.

+Photos in decorating magazines or books may give you ideas on up-to-date color combinations.
+When you see something you like, the paint department can scan the photo to match the colors shown.
 Paint chips look different when they are in various lighting conditions.
 The same problem is true of photos in magazines and books.
 Often the text tells you what specific color the paint is, but it looks different when photographed.
 To ensure you get the color you want always buy a quart of each color you are considering, paint a small section of the wall, (or a piece of poster board that you tape up) and look at it under your own lights, both day and night.
 If the color you’ve selected doesn’t work, try another shade.

 Monochromatic colors